 There are several FDA approved therapies to assist you with quitting.
 Some may even double your chances of quitting for good.
 Talk to your physician or health care provider to find the best NRT or medication right for you.
 For more information on nicotine replacement therapy visit smokefree.gov.

 Getting the right advice and support can help you quit vaping.
 Digital quit programs provide 24/7 support, text coaching, expert advice, and tips on quitting.
 Text “QUIT” to (202) 804-9884 or enroll in This is Quitting by texting DITCHJUUL to 88709.

 JUUL Exchange Program

 - Do you vape or use tobacco products?
 Are you interested in quitting?
 Start with getting rid of all of your JUULs and e-liquid pods.
 Exchange your JUUL or other vaping device, including nicotine pods for complimentary fitness and personal training sessions, gift cards, t-shirts, and other cool swag.
-Stop by the SPARKS Peer Education office in Moseley 105G for more details.
+Stop by the SPARKS Peer Education office located inside the Koury Center, Room 146 for more details.